 Understanding the Difference Between Liquid Cultured Mushroom Syringes vs. Spore Syringes

-What is Liquid Culture Mushrooms? – Spore Syringe vs. Liquid Culture Syringe
+What is A Liquid Culture Spore Syringe? – Spore Syringe vs. Liquid Culture Syringe

 Looking for the difference between liquid culture and spore syringe information?
-If you’ve been looking into the world of amateur microscopy or mycology for any length of time, you’ve no doubt heard a lot about the mushroom spore syringe which carries liquid cultures of mushroom spores in psilocybin liquid culture syringe containers.
+If you’ve been looking into the world of amateur microscopy or mycology for any length of time, you’ve no doubt heard a lot about the Quality Spores Store spore syringe which carries liquid cultures of mushroom spores.

-Spores strains of the psilocybe cubensis type are our primary focus and they’re packaged as liquid cultures in spore syringes, but we do also carry a quality selection of microscopy equipment to examine spores for microscopy, and stock multiple strains of liquid culture syringes, and sterile prep equipment.
-It’s time for some discussion the magic mushroom liquid culture syringe containers that liquid psilocybin spores are packaged in.
+Mushroom spores strains of the psilocybe cubensis type are our primary focus and they’re packaged in spore syringes, but we do also carry a quality selection of microscopy equipment to examine spores for microscopy, and stock multiple strains spore syringes, and sterile prep equipment.

 ➢ Liquid culture contains living mycelia mushroom cultures – vs. spore syringes which contain cubensis spores.
 Mycelium grows the plant-part of a mushroom which may generate the fruiting body.
 It takes spores first to make a mushroom liquid culture containing living mushroom mycelium or liquid mycelium.